Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

 \subsection{NIRCam WFSS data}

-In this work, we use JWST/NIRCam WFSS F444W observations of \target from FRESCO \citep{Oesch:2023}, obtained with an exposure time of 7 ks, which consist of grism spectra over the range 3.8 -- 5.0 $\mu$m at a spectral resolution of $R$\,$\sim$\,1600, covering rest near-IR wavelengths at $z$\,$\sim$\,2.
-Slitless spectra of \target were acquired with a 90$^{\circ}$ position angle of the grism dispersion axis (i.e. WE aligned, with increasing wavelengths towards E).
-All FRESCO NIRCam WFSS data, including those of \target used in this work, were reduced using the publicly available \texttt{grizli} code (\citealt{Brammer:2012,grizli}).
-Continuum-subtracted spectra were then produced by running a median filter along each row of the 2D grism spectra, adopting a 12-pixel central gap in the filtering to minimise line self-subtraction \citep{Kashino:2023}.
-For further details on the observational design and reduction of FRESCO observations, we refer the reader to the main papers of the survey (e.g. \citealt{Oesch:2023,Nelson:2024,Neufeld:2024}).
+In this work, we used JWST/NIRCam WFSS F444W observations of \target from FRESCO \citep{Oesch:2023}, obtained with an exposure time of 7 ks.
+These consist of grism spectra covering the range 3.8 -- 5.0 $\mu$m at a spectral resolution of $R$\,$\sim$\,1600, which probe rest-frame near-IR wavelengths at $z$\,$\sim$\,2.
+Slitless spectra of \target were acquired with the grism dispersion axis at a 90$^{\circ}$ position angle (i.e., aligned WE, with increasing wavelengths toward E).
+All FRESCO NIRCam WFSS data, including those of \target, were reduced using the publicly available \texttt{grizli} code (\citealt{Brammer:2012,grizli}).
+Continuum-subtracted spectra were then produced by running a median filter along each row of the 2D grism spectra, adopting a 12-pixel central gap in the filtering to minimize line self-subtraction \citep{Kashino:2023}.
+For further details on the observational design and reduction of FRESCO observations, we refer the reader to the main papers of the survey (e.g., \citealt{Oesch:2023,Nelson:2024,Neufeld:2024}).

-As shown in Fig. \ref{fig:Pa_beta_observed}, the continuum-subtracted spectra of \target clearly exhibit Pa$\beta$ line emission detected at a total S/N\,$=$\,19, and no additional emission lines are detected.
-Compared to optical Balmer emission lines (e.g. \ha\ and \hb), near-IR Paschen lines are less affected by dust attenuation, and therefore can probe recent ($\sim$\,10 Myr) star formation in a more obscured regime.
-In the 2D slitless spectra (upper panel), \Pab appears to be spatially resolved along the spatial axis (i.e. perpendicularly to the grism dispersion axis), and also extended along the spectral axis, resulting in a double-peak \Pab line profile in the total 1D spectrum (lower panel).
+As shown in Fig. \ref{fig:Pa_beta_observed}, the continuum-subtracted spectra of \target clearly exhibit Pa$\beta$ line emission.
+The Pa$\beta$ line is detected with a total S/N of 7, computed as the ratio between the integrated line flux and the noise level estimated from the error spectrum.
+We derived the total flux by fitting the spectrum with a model consisting of a linear continuum and two Gaussian components.
+The error was estimated using two Gaussian components with the same line widths and amplitudes equal to the error level.
+No additional emission lines are detected.
+Compared to optical Balmer emission lines (e.g., \ha\ and \hb), near-IR Paschen lines are less affected by dust attenuation and, therefore, can probe recent ($\sim$\,10 Myr) star formation in a more obscured regime.
+In the 2D slitless spectra (upper panel), \Pab appears spatially resolved along the spatial axis (i.e., perpendicular to the grism dispersion axis) and extended along the spectral axis.
+This results in a double-peaked \Pab line profile in the total 1D spectrum (lower panel).
 As later addressed in Sect. \ref{sec:pab}, this is a consequence of real spatial offsets combined with velocity gradients along the grism dispersion axis.